Agus Wirahadikusumah

 Lieutenant General (Ret.)
-Agus Wirahadikusumah (October 17, 1951 – August 30, 2001), was a high-ranking Indonesian military officer and commander of Kostrad, the Indonesian Army Strategic Reserves Command.
+Agus Wirahadikusumah (October 17, 1951 – August 30, 2001), was a high-ranking Indonesian military officer and commander of Kostrad, the Indonesian Army Strategic Reserve Command.

 Military career

 Wirahadikusumah was a graduate of the Indonesian military academy in 1973.
 He studied at institutions in the United States as well, including Harvard University (John F. Kennedy School of Government).
 In the last years of the 20th century, he became Head of the Planning Directorate in the Armed Forces Headquarters of Indonesia.

 After the resignation of Suharto, Wirahadikusumah emerged as a reformer in the ranks of the armed forces.
 By 1998, he was, as a Major General, posted at Armed Forces Headquarters where he held the position of staff officer on the Armed Forces' Commander's Staff in charge of political affairs and security.
 In the same year, he called for the Indonesian military to stop their involvement in political affairs and for the army to become a professional defence force instead.

 In January 1999, Major-General Agus Wirahadikusumah, who by now was Chief of the Army Staff and Command School, became the Assistant for General Planning to the Armed Forces Commander.

 In 2000, President Abdurrahman Wahid appointed him Commander of the Strategic Reserve Forces Kostrad.
 He served in this position from 29 March 2000 to 1 August 2000.
 Wirahadikusumah supported Wahid's decisions, including that of dismissing General Wiranto as security minister.
 Wiranto referred to him as a "bad apple".

 While Wirahadikusumah was popular with ordinary soldiers, he also created enemies for himself, as he took up the fight against corruption within Kostrad.
 As a consequence of these activities, he was dismissed from his post as Commander of Kostrad in summer 2000.
 However, according to Umar Wirahadikusumah, his uncle, the post of Chief of the Indonesian Military (TNI) had been offered to Agus Wirahadikusumah on 23 July 2001.

 On 30 August 2001, Wirahadikusumah was brought into Pertamina Central Hospital in South Jakarta at 06:19.
 A hospital employee stated that he was already dead when he was brought in, that the cause of death was unknown and that no autopsy had been conducted.
 According to The Jakarta Post, the probable cause of death was heart failure.
 However, some people alleged that he might have been assassinated, due to his reformist stance and for uncovering 189 billion rupiah corruption scandal in Yayasan Dharma Putra Kostrad, a military owned charity organization.
-His body then buried in Kalibata Heroes Cemetery, Jakarta.
+His body then buried in Kalibata Heroes' Cemetery, Jakarta.